National Youth Service (Kenya): History

 National Youth Service was established with the assistance of Israeli government, it was inspired by Nahal (fighting poineer youth) and GADNA (Youth battalion) models which combined military service and the establishment of agricultural settlements.

 While in Israel the movement was necessary to deal with existential threats from Palestine and Arab world, in Kenya the model was attractive to the government to instill national values to the young people and to rehabilitate the freedom fighters (mau mau).

 The Israeli had hoped to use the youth training as their entry point to Africa.
 And besides Kenya, they had such programmes in Nigeria, Tanzania and Uganda.

 The crafting of the NYS could have started earlier than is publicly acknowledged.

 In mid-1959, Mboya had led a delegation to Israel where he – and other African leaders – had been introduced to the Gadna-Nahal movement, during a six-week seminar.

 The conference was organised by the CIA-funded International Union of the Socialist Youth (IUSY), which frequently published Mboya's articles on African socialism.

 Gadna was an acronym meaning youth formations, while Nahal meant fighting pioneer youth.
 These were youth organisations controlled and financed by the Israeli government to instil a sense of "national purpose", and to "conduct civic and social duties".

 Upon his return to Nairobi, Mr Mboya told the press: "In Israel I have seen youths trained so that they are a source of pride to the nation, and they are readily available for all sorts of national work programmes".

 As a result of the lessons learnt in Israel, Mboya hoped to transform the youth wing of his People's Congress Party into a formidable political tool.

 It was this Mboya-Kariuki group that would work with the Israelis to set up the National Youth Service all as part of Israel's efforts to build close ties with the Kenyatta administration.

 Kenya had hoped to adopt Israel's Nahal experiment in uniting the Kenyan tribes using the youth organisations.
-Israel also impressed upon president Kenyatta to embrace the Kibbutz idea – a collective community farming system manned by trained youth as pioneers.
+Israel also impressed upon president Kenyatta to embrace the Kibbutz idea – a collective community farming system staffed and operated by trained youth as pioneers.

 In February 1966, a Motion was brought to Parliament by Embu's J.G.
 Mbogo seeking the disbandment of the Israeli-funded unit arguing that the youth were being trained "for somebody to stand up there and look very big".To protect the Israeli project from disbandment, it was included as part of disciplined forces in the April 1966 amendment of the Kenya Constitution.

 Overall, the Nahal movement as crafted by the Israelis in East Africa failed.

 Steven Carol, a foreign policy scholar on the Nahal says that the East African experiment did not yield fruit because most of the youth were illiterate and unlike the Israelis "they had no avowed enemy, or marauding terrorists across the border".

 With the failed NYS project, the Israelis now turned to training Kenyans in the field of intelligence and security.